aloisklink/aloisklink.github.io/_pages/home.md

 Javascript (and the necessary backend) that allowed accelerometer/GPS data to be shown on the website, along with the motor status.

-### IBM's Master the Mainframe Constest 2016
+### IBM's Master the Mainframe Contest 2015

 ##### Feb 2016

-I received an [honorable mention] [mtmWoF] for Part 3 of IBM's Master the Mainframe Contest 2016.
+I received an [honorable mention] [mtmWoF] for Part 3 of IBM's Master the Mainframe Contest 2015.
 It involved heavy use of z/OS and some JCL, Java, COBOL, and SQL.
 I was also a [prize winner] [mtmWoF] for Part 2.

 [mtmWoF]: http://mtm2015.mybluemix.net/#tabs-6